 Spotify also learns as you listen and through assocaitions can make recommendations based on your tastes.
 It has recently added a band merchandise store front for easy access to your favourite band's T-shirt, for example.

-Price: Only 6 million of the total 20 million Spotify users actually pay for the service.
+Price: Only six million of the total 20 million Spotify users actually pay for the service.
 It's available free on mobile, tablet and computer but comes with adverts.
-Paying subscribers are charged £10 a month but then can use Spotify anywhere and don't have to listen to adverts.
+Paying subscribers are charged £10 a month but then can use Spotify anywhere, including offline on mobile devices, and don't have to listen to adverts.
 Previously Spotify limited the free trail perod and capped listening time, but it's done away with this as competition grows fiercer.

 Devices: At the moment Spotify is available on, deep breath: Android, BlackBerry, Boxee, iOS, Linux, MeeGo, Microsoft Windows, Openpandora OS X, Roku, S60 (Symbian), Samsung Smart TV, Sonos, Squeezebox, Telia Digital-tv, TiVo, WD TV, webOS, Windows Mobile and Windows Phones.
 Home entertainment systems and even cars can also access Spotify.